 To be successful this approach requires two imperatives: a whole-of-government approach and a common set of key performance indicators at the national and sub national levels.

-The whole of government approach must be led at prime minister level, and involve all relevant Ministries, include Ministry of Economy, Environment, Labour, Health and Industry.
+The whole of government approach must be led at prime minister level, and involve all relevant Ministries, including Ministry of Economy, Environment, Labour, Health and Industry.

 Leveraging the existing SDG Indicators as a framework, the indicators used must be adapted to the specific needs of each country through a consultative process.
 Representatives from each region should be brought together in order to align on the indicator framework and methodology.